 1 Corinthians 7:17

 “Only let each person lead the life that the Lord has assigned to him, and to which God has called him.
 This is my rule in all the churches.”

 God has given each of us something important to do for the Kingdom.
 It may be raising children, or caring for an elderly person.
 In Biblical times there were many slaves, and even in that less than perfect situation, a person can live for the Lord and be content.

-There are many heroes of the faith with contentment Bible stories.
+There are many heroes of the faith within the different bible stories about contentment.